pfzim/cdb/readme.md

-# CDB is a database for collect information about different computers
+# CDB is a database for collect information about different computers and devices

 Now it collect information about Trent Micro Apex One and Endpoint Encryption.
 It can create tasks in HelpDesk.